tjhickey724/CS_EGP_playbook/_chapters/800-Incubator/040-weighting-formative-vs-summative.md

 ## Intent

-If grade activities are to be weighted to maintain grades in the 0-100% continuum, formative and summative assessments need to be weighted properly to reflect growth from different starting points.
+If graded activities are to be weighted to maintain grades in the 0-100% continuum, formative and summative assessments need to be weighted properly to reflect growth from different starting points.

 ## Problem

 A traditional grading system based on a 100-point scale provides 60 ways to fail and 41 ways to pass (based on the assumption that a student needs 60% or better to pass a course).
-Unfortunately, when students come from different backgrounds, abilities, and resources, this system tends to hurt those who start further back.
-Additionally, it heavily penalizes students for failures while learning making it difficult to earn “good” grades.
-This discourages students to continue to improve and master topics over time if they do not master things the first time through.
+Unfortunately, when students come from different backgrounds, abilities, and resources, this system can hurt those who start further back.
+Additionally, it heavily penalizes students for early failures during the learning process, making it difficult to earn "good" grades.
+Overall, this discourages students from continuing to improve and master topics over time if they do not succeed the first time.

 ## Solution